M4R7iNP/marikollan-2015/README.md

 ```
 `npm install` and `bower install` will download all dependencies. `gulp bower` will move bower components to public directory. `gulp dev` will start the web server, watch the less files and compile them when written.

-In order to push you changes to the repo you will need to fork this repo and add your SSH key to you github account.
+In order to push you changes to the repo you will need to fork this repo and add your SSH key to your github account.

 To get some dummy content, do this:
 ```bash